|

 • School Supplies

-• Extracurricular Activities (sports, music, etc.)
+• Extracurricular Activities (sports, music, dance, etc.)

-• Birthday Parties (theirs and friends’)
+• Birthday Parties (theirs)

 5. Health and Wellness

-• Health Insurance
+• Health Insurance Premiums

 • Dental Insurance